UKHomeOffice/vault-sidekick/README.md

 this           	is
 ```

 In order to change the output format:

 ```shell
 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:password:fmt=ini -logtostderr=true -dry-run
 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:password:fmt=json -logtostderr=true -dry-run
 [jest@starfury vault-sidekick]$ build/vault-sidekick -cn=secret:password:fmt=yaml -logtostderr=true -dry-run
 ```

 The default format is 'txt' which has the following behavour.
 If the number of keys in a resource is > 1, a file is created per key.
 Thus using the example
 (build/vault-sidekick -cn=secret:password:fn=test) we would end up with files: test.this, test.nothing and test.demo

+Format: 'cert' is less of a format of more file scheme i.e. is just extracts the 'certificate', 'issuing_ca' and 'private_key' and creates the three files FILE.{ca,key,crt}

 **Resource Options**

 - **fn**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
 - **up**: (update) override the lease time of this resource and get/renew a secret on the specified duration e.g 1m, 2d, 5m10s
 - **rn**: (renewal) override the default behavour on this resource, renew the resource when coming close to expiration e.g true, TRUE
 - **rv**: (revoke) revoke the old lease when you get retrieve a old one e.g. true, TRUE (default to allow the lease to expire and naturally revoke)
 - **fmt**: (format) allows you to specify the output format of the resource / secret, e.g json, yaml, ini, txt